ShindeRutu/CSC105_PhoneBook/README.md

 - import/export contact
 - merge duplicate contact
 - add a contact to fav list
-just like our real time contact application used on our mobile phones.
+just like our real time contact application used on our mobile phones..